PanosChatzi/panos-chatz/content/authors/admin/_index.md

 highlight_name: true
 ---

-I have PhD in exercise physiology from Aristotle University of Thessaloniki, Greece.
+I have a PhD in exercise physiology from Aristotle University of Thessaloniki, Greece.
 In my PhD, I investigated the role of the erythrocyte glycolytic and redox metabolism in muscle oxygenation and exercise performance, by combining experimental and computational approaches.
-I am also interested in R programming, data analysis and visualization, and science communication.
+I am also interested in R and Python programming, data analysis, visualization, and science communication.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 {style="text-align: justify;"}